ericmaya8a/next-admin/README.md

 yarn
 ```

+3. Set your environment variables (example in `.env.example` file)

-3. Start postgres container, seed data and run development server:
+4. Start postgres container, seed data and run development server:

 ```bash
 yarn dev:open
 ```

-4. Open [http://localhost:3000](http://localhost:3000) with your browser to see the application.
+5. Open [http://localhost:3000](http://localhost:3000) with your browser to see the application.

 ## Other commands